Ushakov-Demon/015-Verification-SMS-Access/README.md

 **MESSAGE TEMPLATE:** This allows you to customize the text of the SMS message.
 The verification code can be inserted anywhere using {{XXXX}}.
 It's recommended to use XXXX, but the quotes are not essential.

 **REDIRECT USER TO PAGE IF ACCESS IS DENIED:** This allows you to specify a page where users will be redirected for verification.
 Any page can be used, but it cannot be restricted to verified users.
 To add verification forms, use the shortcode **[print_verify_form]** anywhere on the selected page.
 If no page is selected, the forms will be displayed on the restricted page, covering all content.
-After successful verification, the content will become accessible for the duration specified in the **"VERIFICATION COOKIE LIFETIME"** settings.
+After successful verification, the content will become accessible for the duration specified in the **"VERIFICATION COOKIE LIFETIME"** settings. **ATTENTION!
+While we do allow the form to be displayed directly on the secure page, please note that this type of protection is not particularly reliable.
+We strongly recommend using the redirect method.**

 **VERIFICATION FORM HTML:** This allows you to customize the verification form.
 The form can be customized, but it must have a <form> tag with an "id" attribute (any valid value) and a "type='tel'" field with a "name" attribute (any valid value).
 If these requirements are not met, the form will not be saved (the admin will receive a message).